jonathan-laurent/AlphaZero.jl/README.md

 <br/>

-Each training iteration takes between one and two hours on a desktop computer with an Intel Core i5 9600K processor and an 8GB Nvidia RTX 2070 GPU.
+Each training iteration takes between 30 and 50 minutes on a desktop computer with an Intel Core i5 9600K processor and an 8GB Nvidia RTX 2070 GPU.
 We plot below the evolution of the win rate of our AlphaZero agent against two baselines (a vanilla MCTS baseline and a minmax agent that plans at depth 5 using a handcrafted heuristic):